2016 Montenegrin coup attempt allegations

 President Milo Đukanović, whose DPS ruled the country for three decades, established a hybrid regime through alleged strongman tactics.
 Here, he is pictured after signing Montenegro's NATO accession protocol.

-A coup d'état in the capital of Montenegro, Podgorica was allegedly planned and prepared for 16 October 2016, the day of the parliamentary election, according to Montenegro's special prosecutor.
-In September 2017, the trial of those indicted in connection with the plot began in the High Court in Podgorica, the indictees including leaders of the Montenegrin opposition and two alleged Russian intelligence agents.
+A coup d'état in the capital of Montenegro, Podgorica, was allegedly planned and prepared for 16 October 2016, the day of the parliamentary election, according to Montenegro's special prosecutor.
+In September 2017, the trial of those indicted in connection with the alleged plot began in the High Court in Podgorica.
+The indictees including leaders of the Montenegrin opposition and two alleged Russian intelligence agents.
 Russian government officials denied any involvement.
-In 2019, the Higher Court found the accused guilty of plotting to commit ″terrorist acts″, also of "undermine the constitutional order of Montenegro" and first instance sentenced 13 people.
-In February 2021, the appellate court annulled the first instance verdict on all counts of the indictment.
+In 2019, the Higher Court found the accused guilty of plotting to commit "terrorist acts" and "(undermining) the constitutional order of Montenegro", sentencing 13 people.
+In February 2021, the appellate court annulled the verdict on all counts of the indictment.
 The acquittals were upheld on appeal in July 2024.
-The Special State Prosecutor's Office (SDT) appealed the acquittal in June 2025.
+The Special State Prosecutor's Office (SDT) then appealed the acquittal in June 2025, and the appeal was dismissed in February 2026, ending the decade-old saga.

 Background

-It is believed that the plot was designed as a last-ditch attempt by the Montenegrin pro-Serbian and pro-Russian opposition to prevent Montenegro's accession to NATO, a move stridently opposed by Russia's government that had issued direct threats to Montenegro concerning such eventuality.
-This theory was re-affirmed by the court verdict handed down in 2019.
+It was claimed by the Montenegrin Government that the plot was designed as a last-ditch attempt by the Montenegrin pro-Serbian and pro-Russian opposition to prevent Montenegro's accession to NATO, a move stridently opposed by Russia's government that had allegedly issued threats to Montenegro concerning such eventuality.
+However, the opposition alleged that the accusations were political in nature and instead a last-ditch attempt by the Government to prevent its potential loss in the election.